-My family and I run Mage Music from our home in Kingsley, IA, and in 2017, opened a showroom and instruction area in the Orpheum Electric Building in one of the “big cities”, Sioux City, IA.
+My family and I run Mage Music from our home in Kingsley, IA, and in 2017, opened a showroom and service shop in the Orpheum Electric Building in one of the “big cities”, Sioux City, IA.

 For anyone curious, the term ‘MAGE’ is an acronym of our family names.
 My name, Matt; my wife, Ann; and our daughters’ middle names, Grace and Eve.

-Plus it has that kinda cool, wizard-y vibe thing going on… ;)
+Plus it has a kinda cool, wizard-y vibe thing going on… ;)

 Thanks for having a look around our little corner of the web.